ppannuto/patpannuto.com/classes/2022/winter/cse141L/index.md

 #### Milestones

-There are intermediate deadlines (Labs 1, 2, and 3).
+There are intermediate deadlines (Milestones 1, 2, and 3).
 The primary goal of these is to help you ensure that you are on track.
 They will be evaluated by course staff, but this is primarily for feedback to you for your benefit; generally these will not directly impact your final